 The 40 Greatest Teen Movies Ever—Ranked

-Within the last few years, TV shows have reinvented the way in which we treat teenage issues.
-The hit Netflix shows 13 Reasons Why and To All the Boys I’ve Loved are breaking new ground in the ways we discuss important issues such as bullying, suicide, the intensity of your first real crush, and the need to fit in—acknowledging the reality that navigating this stage of early adulthood isn’t nearly as easy as the rom-coms of yesteryear would have us believe.
+Within the last few years, TV shows have reinvented the way in which we approach teenage issues.
+The hit Netflix shows 13 Reasons Why and To All the Boys I’ve Loved are breaking new ground in the ways we discuss important issues such as bullying, suicide, the intensity of your first real crush, and the need to fit in—acknowledging the reality that navigating this stage of early adulthood isn’t nearly as easy as the teen movies of yesteryear would have us believe.

 Can’t Buy Me Love (1987)

 This 1987 film is about a nerdy high schooler (Patrick Dempsey) who bribes a beautiful cheerleader (Amanda Peterson) into pretending to be his girlfriend, in order to boost his own social status.
 If you want to watch a movie about two teens who wind up falling in love—by pretending to be in love—and are super into ’80s fashion, this hits the spot.

 Outrageously bawdy, the film about a group of high school students fumbling through attempts to lose their virginity is refreshingly frank in the way it deals with sex and masturbation.
 But it’s also pretty shallow, and many of the scenes are really cringeworthy (see: Stifler).